-05/11/2010 1 Tom Dixon Tom Dixon complained to the Press The newspaper explained that the article was based Reading Complaints Commission that the Post newspaper had published an article further checks were made by the newspaper , 550 about an investigation into the following the complaint to the PCC, it transpired that behaviour of a police officer which was the police statement was erroneous.
-The complaint linked, incorrectly, to his own criminal was resolved through the publication of the conviction. following correction and apology: An item in the CONVICTION.
-Reading Post on September 22 reported that no further action would be taken in respect of an investigation into the behaviour of PC Anna Croft · while on duty for Thames Valley Police.
-We would like to make it clear that contrary to information and a statement given to us by Thames Valley Police, 1 the investigation into PC Croft was not connected to Tom Dixon's criminal trial.
-We would like to l . apologise to Mr Dixon and are happy to clarify this matter.'
+05/11/2010 1 Tom Dixon Tom Dixon complained to the Press The newspaper explained that the article was based Reading Complaints Commission that the Post newspaper had published an article further checks were made by the newspaper about an investigation into the following the complaint to the PCC, it transpired that behaviour of a police officer which was the police statement was erroneous.
+The complaint , linked, incorrectly, to his own criminal was resolved through the publication of the conviction. following correction and apology: An item in the Reading Post on September 22 reported that no further action would be taken in respect of an investigation into the behaviour of PC Anna Croft while on duty for Thames Valley Police.
+We would like to make it clear that contrary to information and a statement given to us by Thames Valley Police, the investigation into PC Croft was not connected to Tom Dixon's criminal trial.
+We would like to apologise to Mr Dixon and are happy to clarify this matter.'

-08/11/2010 1 Mr Paul Charman Mr Paul Charman complained to the The complaint was resolved when the PCC The - Press Complaints Commission that an l · Guardian article about the Olympic stadium site An item in this column (22 June, page 32) referred contained inaccuracies. to a Guardian report that said waste containing radioactive elements unearthed at east London's Olympic Games site had - with the Environment Agency's agreement, and after being mixed with lower-level waste - been re-buried "under, or close to" the main stadium.
+08/11/2010 1 Mr Paul Charman Mr Paul Charman complained to the The complaint was resolved when the PCC The 08/11/2010 1 Mr Paul Charman Mr Paul Charman complained to the Press Complaints Commission that an article about the Olympic stadium site contained inaccuracies.
+An item in this column (22 June, page 32) referred to a Guardian report that said waste containing radioactive elements unearthed at east London's Olympic Games site had - with the Environment Agency's agreement, and after being mixed with lower-level waste - been re-buried "under, or close to" the main stadium.
 The correction went on to say that disposal was actually about 500m north of the stadium.
 This was the estimated distance provided by the Olympic Delivery Authority.
-The ODA now confirms that the disposal site is less than 250m from the stadium (After the medals a poisoned chalice, 21 June, page 25).
-This action was taken in addition to amending the text of the online article.' · , 9/11/2010 1 Mr Steven Buxton Mr Steven Buxton complained to the The complaint was resolved when the PCC The Sun Press Complaints Commission that an negotiated the publication of the following letter from article was inaccurate and misleading the complainant: An article on July 21 stated that when it stated that Arctic sea ice levels Arctic sea ice levels were already less than the ÷ were "already less than the lowest on lowest on record in 2007.'
-In fact, ice levels had not record in 2007". reached the record low of September 2007 and 2010 was the third lowest ice cover according to satellite records. '
+The ODA now The Guardian confirms that the disposal site is less than 250m from the stadium (After the medals a poisoned chalice, 21 June, page 25).This action was taken in addition to amending the text of the online article.'
+09/11/2010 1 Mr Steven Buxton Mr Steven Buxton complained to the Press Complaints Commission that an article was inaccurate and misleading when it stated that Arctic sea ice levels were "already less than the lowest on record in 2007".
+The complaint was resolved when the PCC negotiated the publication of the following letter from the complainant: An article on July 21 stated that Arctic sea ice levels were already less than the lowest on record in 2007.'
+In fact, ice levels had not reached the record low of September 2007 and 2010 was the third lowest ice cover according to satellite records. ' The Sun